Vitamin C Dosage for Kids – Health Benefits & Foods

 3. Fight the Flu

 When your child is down with a cold or flu, vitamin C supplements could reduce the period of illness and help their body fight off the virus.
 It could even combat the symptoms and make them feel less miserable.

 4. Build a Strong Body

-It is important in the formation of a variety of body parts including collagen, cartilage, muscles, neurotransmitters and carnitine (a chemical that aids the breakdown and transfer of fat for energy generation).
-You need your tiny tyke to have the energy to climb that jungle gym, so hand them a glass of orange juice.
+It is important in forming a variety of body parts, including collagen, cartilage, muscles, neurotransmitters, and carnitine (a chemical that aids the breakdown and transfer of fat for energy generation).
+You want your tiny tyke to have the energy to climb that jungle gym, so hand them a glass of orange juice.

 Daily Vitamin C Dosage for your Child

-A daily dose of vitamin C is a great idea for your growing child and will ensure they reap the benefits but it depends on the child’s size and their age.
+A daily dose of vitamin C is a great idea for your growing child and will ensure they reap benefits, but it depends on the child’s size and age.
 Make sure to consult a doctor when wondering how much vitamin C to give to kids.
-A good guideline for them is found below:
+A good guideline for them is as stated below:

 Ages 1 to 3 years